Eleven-Z/smpc-rsa-enc-python/README.md

 # new data exchange method based on BGW

-this is a research project on a new method for data exchang base of BGW protocol. implementation and the method is working successfully.
+this is a research project on a new method for data exchang based on BGW protocol. implementation and the method is working successfully.